 But in the total scheme of things, it didn’t pack as much of a wallop as it would have had at one time.
 That’s because I was suffering from extreme anxiety.

 At one time I dreamt of going to the Lisagor dinner and hobnobbing with those whom I admire in the field of journalism.
-But that dinner didn't happen because of Covid.
+But that dinner didn’t happen because of COVID 19.

-But, for me, Covid is is not the main cause of my anxiety although it certainly adds to it.
+But, for me, COVID 19 is not the main cause of my anxiety although it certainly adds to it.
 See, things have changed in my life, and out of respect and love for another, I can not discuss it here.
 At least right now.
 Sorry about the tease.

-For me, my symptoms include: insomnia, heart palpations, worrying about things huge and teeny tiny, overwhelming sadness and all-encompassing fear like I've never felt in my life that blocks me from accomplishing things.
+For me, my symptoms include: insomnia, heart palpitations, worrying about things huge and teeny tiny, overwhelming sadness and all-encompassing fear like I’ve never felt in my life that blocks me from accomplishing things.

 I hesitated to write this sort of confession, admitting my own failures.
 Facebook is a permanent record, after all.
 But I’m trying to get a hold on this thing through the right channels- therapy and medicine.
 Hopefully, I will even if I don’t see a path clearly right now.
 And if I can help one other person, then maybe it’s worth my exposure.